 The spirited history of the Pikes Peak Region comes to life!
-Discover the American Indian Area, 1860's Galloway Homestead, the 1880's Rock Ledge House and Chambers Farm, Blacksmith Shop, the 1907 Orchard House and the General Store.
-Rock Ledge Ranch Historic Site, listed on the National Register of Historic Places, abounds with activity.
-Learn about: the rigors of homesteading, the perils of 19th century agriculture, and the sophistication of an early 20th century estate built by the founder of Colorado Springs.
+Discover the American Indian Area, 1860s Galloway Homestead, the 1880s Rock Ledge House and Chambers Farm, Blacksmith Shop, the 1907 Orchard House, and the General Store.
+Rock Ledge Ranch Historic Site, listed on the National Register of Historic Places, is alive with activity.

 Autumn: Call for open days and times, and ask about our special Fall Events.